bloxbean/yaci-store/docs/overview.md

 ### 2. Stores

-A "store" in Yaci Store is more than just a name – it's a specialized module designed for a specific data type or use case.
-Each store boasts a set of capabilities:
+A "store" in Yaci Store is a specialized module designed for a specific data type or use case.
+Each store has a set of capabilities:

-- Event Listening: Tuned into events broadcasted by the core module.
+- Event Listening: Listen to events published by the core module.
-- Data Processing: Efficiently processes data.
+- Data Processing: Processes event data.
-- Data Persistence: Saves data to a dedicated persistence store.
+- Data Persistence: Saves processed data to a dedicated persistence store.
 - REST Endpoints: Optionally provides REST endpoints for data retrieval.

 Available Store Implementations:

-- utxo: Focuses on UTXOs, extracting them from transaction data.
+- **utxo:** Focuses on UTxOs, extracting them from transaction data.
-- block: Dedicated to handling and storing block data.
+- **block:** Dedicated to handling and storing block data.
-- transaction: Takes care of transaction data.
+- **transaction:** Takes care of transaction data.
-- assets: Manages data related to asset minting and burning.
+- **assets:** Manages data related to asset minting and burning.
-- metadata: Retrieves and processes metadata events.
+- **metadata:** Retrieves and processes metadata events.
-- script: Deals with the ScriptEvent, overseeing dataum and redeemers.
+- **script:** Deals with the ScriptEvent, get dataum and redeemers.
-- staking: Handles all things staking – from stake address registration to pool registration and more.
+- **staking:** Handles from stake address registration to pool registration and more.
-- mir: All about Mir data.
+- **mir:** All about Mir data.
-- Protocol Params: Fetches protocol parameters from nodes via N2c.
-Stay tuned – there are plans to expand its capabilities to chronicle the history of protocol parameters.
+- **Protocol Params:** Fetches protocol parameters from nodes via n2c.
+There are plans to expand its capabilities to store the history of protocol parameters.

 Additional Modules:
-- submit: Enables direct transaction submissions to nodes, either through n2c or the submit API.
+- submit: Enables transaction submissions to nodes, either through n2c or the submit API.

 Each of the mentioned stores is available as a Spring Boot starter.
 This means that integrating a specific store into your application is as straightforward as adding its Spring Boot starter as a dependency.

 ### 3. Aggregates

-While stores are designed to handle specific data types, aggregates are more comprehensive.
-They pool data from multiple stores to provide a unified perspective.
-So a single aggregate can have dependencies on multiple stores.
+Aggregates are modules that handle different kind of data aggregation.
+They are responsible for aggregating data from different stores and persisting them in a persistent store.

-Available Aggregates:
+Currently, the only available aggregate is "Account", which provides account balance related data.
+It depends on the "utxo" store and the event published by utxo store.

-- Account: It provides account balance related data.
+<a id="spring-boot-starter"></a>

-### 4. Yaci Store Spring Boot Starters
+## Yaci Store Spring Boot Starters

 Each module in Yaci Store is available as a Spring Boot starter.
 This means that integrating a specific module into your application is as straightforward as adding its Spring Boot starter as a dependency.
 This ensures that developers can